Luxury Everest View Trek

 Food During the Luxury Everest View Trek

 On the Luxury Everest View Trek, meals are tasty, fresh, and filling.
-Staying at lodges like Yeti Mountain Home, you’ll get hearty breakfasts with eggs, toast, porridge, and tea or coffee.
+You can get hearty breakfasts with eggs, toast, porridge, and tea or coffee.
 Lunch and dinner offer a mix of Nepali dishes like Dal Bhat and momo, as well as pasta, noodles, and soups.
 Snacks and hot drinks are available throughout the day.
 Vegetarian, vegan, and special diets can be arranged if requested in advance.
 The food is designed to keep you energized, comfortable, and ready for each day’s trek.

 Luxury Everest View Trek Difficulty